Southern Deitziel

 Mahat

-Mahat stands as the final refuge of the Iumin people.
+Mahat stands as the final refuge of the Lumin people.
 This city was built by the descendants of those who survived the Doubting, a catastrophic event that obliterated their people almost completely.
-Fleeing into the void of purgatory, these Iumins sought to escape the gods' wrath by undertaking a harrowing act of will: they erased their memories of the divine entirely.
+Fleeing into the void of purgatory, these Lumin sought to escape the gods' wrath by undertaking a harrowing act of will: they erased their memories of the divine entirely.
 Generations later, they returned to Crudilex, hardened and transformed, to reclaim their place in the mortal realm.

 Seko